 Posted on June 1, 2020

-If you’ve read all our other entries and articles on The Big Easy then you are no doubt aware of the horror show the town constantly devolves into.
+If you’ve read all our other entries and articles about The Big Easy then you are no doubt aware of the horror show the town is capable of devolving into.
 New Orleans is a phantasmagorical, ethereal, supernatural juggernaut that has a way of simply ramming its otherworldly presence on innocent bystanders and gobsmacked tourists.
 You fly in for the jazz bands and the gumbo, only to race out with your hair standing on its ends because something crawled out from under your bed and decided it was time for an indecent midnight snuggle.
 It is a town full of ghosts, tragedies, and stories of sinister ax-wielding serial killers.
 The question remains, why is this?
 Why has NOLA become demon Mardi Gras for the damned?

 LOCATION, LOCATION, LOCATION!